1ykos/patchmap/README.md

 If you are interested using this container contact me and I will make it work for you.

+If you are interested in understanding the patchmap or want to implement it in your favourite programming language you should have a look at ordered_patch_map_v0.hpp.
+This is a oversimplified the prototype, to ease the understanding. ordered_patch_map.hpp contains many c++ specific things, generics, templates, etc.
+I'm sorry, or am I?

 Compile with -mpclmul -std=c++17 -DNDEBUG